nrfconnect/sdk-nrf-bm/samples/bluetooth/hello_softdevice/README.rst

 ********

 The sample demonstrates the basic management of the SoftDevice in |BMlong|.
-It shows how to enable and disable the SoftDevice, handle various types of events related to the SoftDevice, and manage Bluetooth LE functionality.
+It shows how to enable and disable the SoftDevice, handle various types of events related to the SoftDevice, and manage the Bluetooth LE functionality.

 Programming the S115 SoftDevice
 *******************************